OscarThomsen7/Python_bank_application/README.md

-School assignment to create a bank application in jupyter notebook.
+School assignment to create an application with the features of a bank in jupyter notebook.